-The Perfect Formula: A 150-year life science legacy.
+A 150-year life science legacy.
 Collaborative networks supporting complex biological, organic and pharmacological research.
 Advanced manufacturing expertise in medical devices.
 A cadre of clinical and contract research organizations.
-Venture Capital availability.
-All make Southwest Michigan home to the nation’s hottest and fast-growing health science cluster.
+Venture capital availability.
+Our “perfect formula” works to make Southwest Michigan home to the nation’s hottest and fast-growing health science cluster.

-Southwest Michigan First offers you access to all the pieces that a company needs to come together for success: a history of life science innovation that began when Dr. W. E. Upjohn invented the first friable pill and now offers biological, organic, pharmacological and advanced manufacturing expertise for both human health and animal health; ; an angel network committed to entrepreneurship; the Southwest Michigan Innovation Center, a 69,000-square-foot life science incubator that is partnered with the Western Michigan University Homer Stryker M.D.
-School of Medicine and the Michigan Medical Device Accelerator.
+Southwest Michigan First offers you access to everything a company needs to come together for success.
+Boasting a history of life science innovation that began when Dr. W. E. Upjohn invented the first friable pill, the region now offers biological, organic, pharmacological and advanced manufacturing expertise for both human health and animal health.
+The industry in this region is also buoyed by an angel network committed to entrepreneurship and the WMed Innovation Center, a 69,000-square-foot life science incubator partnered with the Western Michigan University Homer Stryker M.D.
+School of Medicine.

 The region is home to: